RitabrataDas343/Expressando-TDoC2021/documentation/expressando-day3.md

 * **img**: It is the frame taken into consideration on which the rectangle is to be drawn.
 * **(20, 20)**: It is the starting coordinates of rectangle.
 The coordinates are represented as tuples of two values, the X and Y coordinates respectively.
 * **(250, 250)**: It is the ending coordinates of rectangle.
 The coordinates are represented as tuples of two values similarly as the starting point.
+Both the tuples indicate **the right diagonal of the rectangle drawn.** If the x and y coordinates of the tuples are same, it will result in a **square**.
 * **(255, 0, 0)**: It is the color of border line of rectangle which is to be drawn, passed in the form of BGR index.
 BGR index comprises of **Blue, Green and Red** colour values, which are used to define other colours as well.
 Each of the values ranges from **0** to **255**.
 Here, (255, 0, 0) denotes the blue colour.
 * **3**: It denotes the thickness of the rectangle border line in **px**.

 The method **imshow()** shows the image in the form of an independent window.
 It has two parameters: The name of the window and the image to be displayed.
 Next, we extract the region covered by the rectangle in the form of a list of pixels named "img1".
-We also make a copy of the extracted image and name the copy as "imCopy".
+The extraction  We also make a copy of the extracted image and name the copy as "imCopy" using the **copy()** function.

 Then we are introduced to the method "**cvtColor()**".
 This method is used to convert the image into different color-spaces.
 There are more then hundreds of color-space filters available in OpenCV, but we will be using **COLOR_BGR2GRAY** for now.
 This converts the image taken into consideration, in the form of BGR, and converts the entire image into grayscale.
 We name the grayscale image as **gray**.